7 Foods For Beautiful Skin

 Raw cacao contains antioxidant compounds called polyphenols, which help protect the skin against UV damage and premature aging.
 One class of polyphenols found in raw cacao, called flavonoids, can also help reduce the redness and inflammation associated with acne.

-Avocados are rich in fiber, healthy fats and antioxidant vitamins and minerals that help support overall skin health.
-Studies have shown that avocado oil may help increase collagen production.
+Avocados are rich in fiber, healthy fats and antioxidant vitamins and minerals that help support overall skin healthAvocado oil may even support collagen production.

 With their mild flavor and smooth, creamy texture, avocados can be used to enhance the nutritional content of any healthy recipe, including soups, smoothies and dessert recipes.